Creative Writing

 Ch.
 6: Scouts & Dinos in the Garden of Eden

 Lilly and Rachel’s first playdate was hanging out at Rachel’s house and playing with her numerous pets.
-Because Rachel was an only child, her parents had encouraged her love of animals so she would always have the companion of a living, sentient being.
+Because Rachel was an only child, her parents had encouraged her love of animals so she would always have the companionship of a living, sentient being.
 She had two dogs, two cats, a horse, and a donkey.
 They…

 -